 #2: Make a budget

-Of course, working from a marketing budget should be a year-round assignment, but for the sake of this article, let’s assume you have some additional cash to rev up sales for the holidays.
+Of course, working from a marketing budget should be a year-round assignment, so let’s assume you’ve allocated cash to rev up sales for the holidays.
 Where should you spend it?

 Make sure you have a great website.
 All BookBaby authors receive their own free BookShop pages that have all the selling and marketing features you need to push your titles.
 For your author website, there are some low cost options.